-Do you want to get into the healthcare industry but don’t know where to start?
+Do you want to enter the healthcare industry but don’t know where to start?
 If we weren’t sure before, this year has taught us that healthcare workers are heroes, and the industry can always use more professionals with the right skills and attitudes.
 If you want to start a new career in healthcare, the first step might be to go back to school.
 The great news is that the industry is growing rapidly, so opportunities for careers in healthcare that require an associate’s degree are everywhere.

 The Bureau of Labor Statistics expects healthcare jobs to increase by 15% in the next decade.
-With healthcare careers in demand, there’s never been a better time to get an associate’s degree and join the many starting new careers in this industry.
+With healthcare careers in demand, there’s never been a better time to get an associate’s degree and join the many starting new jobs in this industry.

 Physical Therapy Assistant